mshumko/asilib/docs/index.rst

 ----------------
 asilib is not associated with the development and operations of all sky cameras, or the curation of ASI datasets.
 All data accessed by asilib is publicly available from the home institution responsible for the instrumentation.
 We recommend data users coordinate with instrument teams with regards to data issues and/or interpretation.
 Users are responsible to appropriately acknowledge the data sources they utilize.
 Required acknowledgements are contained in the descriptions of each instrument network.

-If asilib significantly contributed to your research, and you would like to acknowledge it in your academic publication, we suggest citing the following paper:
+If asilib significantly contributed to your research, and you would like to acknowledge it in your academic publication, please consider including the asilib developers as co-authors, and/or citing the following paper:

 - Shumko M, Chaddock D, Gallardo-Lacourt B, Donovan E, Spanswick EL, Halford AJ, Thompson I and Murphy KR (2022), AuroraX, PyAuroraX, and aurora-asi-lib: A user-friendly auroral all-sky imager analysis framework.
 Front.
 Astron.
 Space Sci.
 9:1009450. doi: 10.3389/fspas.2022.1009450